-Interior detailing is also available with a wide selection of innovative, textured vinyls.
+Interior detailing is also available with a wide selection of innovative, textured vinyl.

 There is a huge selection of off-the-shelf vinyl to choose from.
 Solid colour, metallic, mirror, pearlescent, iridescent, reflective, fluorescent, satin, matt, carbon fibre, and textured effects.
 As well as digitally printed gradients and images.

 The expected life term and durability of vinyls vary.
 As well as their conformability.
 Not all vinyl can be successfully moulded over concave areas and remain in place.
-I advise which type of vinyl is appropriate for the task and what life term to expect.
+I’ll advise which type of vinyl is appropriate for the task and the life term to expect.

 Once you know what you want and approve the artwork, I’ll provide you with a quote.